SamirsGit/samirsgit.gitub.io/tabs/about.md

 - **Share Knowledge with the Tech Community** 🌐: By exchanging information about vulnerabilities, attack methodologies, and defense strategies, we can better anticipate and mitigate cyber risks.

+- In addition to my IT expertise, I have a background in finance and data analytics, this enables me to identify opportunities for improving operational efficiency and cost effectiveness.